 Two of the nation's most successful behavioral health programs are located in San Antonio, Texas.
 The Restoration Center opened in 2008 and was designed to treat people with mental illness instead of arresting them.
 Since that time, close to 50,000 people have been treated and diverted from the criminal justice system.
-This model has saved law enforcement more than 100.000 staff hours and saved taxpavers more than \$50 million in medical and criminal justice system costs.
-Providing psychiatric care, substance abuse services, and outpatient transitional services under one roof required close collaboration with city and community leaders, private and nonprofit businesses, and schools.
-Partnerships were built with law enforcement, first responders, and emergency rooms as well, which has translated to a 50% reduction in emergency room use by people with mental illness.
+This model has saved law enforcement more than 100,000 staff hours and saved taxpayers more than \$50 million in medical and criminal justice system costs.
+Providing psychiatric care, substance abuse services, and outpatient transitional services under one roof required close collaboration with city and community leaders, private and non-